Scottish symbols... kilts and bagpipes, right?

 They include music, plants, historical buildings, ancient Celtic designs, mythical creatures, famous Scots and many more.

-The Thistle is one of Scotland's most well-known symbols.
+The Thistle is one of Scotland's most well-known symbols, and is Scotland's official National Flower.

-It grows wild and free in the Scottish highlands, and is both a beautiful and dangerous plant.
+It grows wild and free in the Scottish highlands, and is both a beautiful and dangerous plant, which has been woven into the history, legends and lives of Scots for centuries.

 It's one of Scotland's most modern symbols as it was written just over 60 years ago, but that doesn't mean it's loved any less!